Creating Options for Victims of South Carolina Doctors’ Failure to Perform Necessary Tests

 Put your trust in the South Carolina law firm that puts people first

-The South Carolina medical malpractice lawyers at McGowan, Hood & Felder, LLC, are hard-working, no-nonsense practitioners with extensive experience advocating for people whose doctors fail to perform according to acceptable standards of care.
+The South Carolina medical malpractice lawyers at McGowan, Hood, Felder & Phillips, LLC, are hard-working, no-nonsense practitioners with extensive experience advocating for people whose doctors fail to perform according to acceptable standards of care.
 We are dedicated, driven, and committed to delivering results.

 Your medical malpractice case matters to us.
 If you suffered an injury, or a loved one died because of a hospital’s or medical professional’s failure to use the proper tests to accurately diagnose and properly treat a health condition, let us help you obtain the justice and compensation you deserve.

-Contact McGowan, Hood & Felder, LLC today.
+Contact McGowan, Hood, Felder & Phillips, LLC today.
 Call 803-327-7800 and schedule a free case evaluation by a South Carolina medical malpractice attorney, or fill out our contact form from any device.
 We proudly serve people throughout South Carolina from offices in Columbia, Anderson, Rock Hill, Sumter, and Georgetown.